gwosc-tutorial/introduction_gwosc_data/README.md

 We suggest 2 learning paths:

-  - if you want to understand the details about GWOSC files, simply run the tutorials in order
+  - if you want to understand the details about gravitationnal wave data, simply run the tutorials in order
   - if you're comfortable with gravitational wave data and don't want to bother about the details, go directly to notebook 5

 ## How to run the notebooks?